ribasco/async-gamequery-lib/README.md

 - Simple and easy to use API.
 - All operations are asynchronous.
 Every request returns a [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)
 - It's fast and capable of handling large transactions.
-- Efficient use of system resources
+- Resource efficient
   - Uses netty's off-heap [pooled direct buffers](https://netty.io/wiki/using-as-a-generic-library.html) (Helps reduce GC pressure for high volume/throughput transactions)
   - Built-in thread and connection pooling support.
 Takes advantage of netty's [event loop](https://netty.io/4.1/api/io/netty/channel/EventLoop.html) model.
   - Makes use of native transports (if available) for increased performance (e.g. [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html), [kqueue](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kqueue.2.html)).
 Java's NIO is used by default.
-- Highly configurable.
+- Highly Configurable.
 Clients can be configured to satisfy your requirements (e.g. providing a custom executor, adjusting rate limit parameters, selecting connection pool strategy etc)
-- Queries are [Failsafe](https://failsafe.dev/) (excluding web api queries).
+- Transactions are [Failsafe](https://failsafe.dev/) (except web api).
 Resilience [policies](https://failsafe.dev/policies/) have been implemented to guarantee the delivery and receipt of queries.
 Below are the policies available by default.
   - **Retry Policy:** A failed query is re-attempted until a response has either been received or the maximum number attempts has been reached.
   - **Rate Limiter Policy:** This prevents overloading the servers by sending requests too fast causing the requests to timeout due to rate limits being exceeded.
   - **Circuit Breaker Policy:** When certain number of failures reach the threshold, the library will transition to an "OPEN" state and temporarily reject new requests to prevent overload.